cvicens/gramola-project-guides/events-service.md

 EOF
 ~~~

 Spring Boot will read properties from files following this pattern application-<profile>.properties.
 So for profile 'openshift' this means **application-openshift.properties**.
-Well, we need to adapt this file to match properties defined as enviroment variables in the deployment configuration descriptor.
+Well, we need to adapt this file to match properties defined as environment variables in the deployment configuration descriptor.
 To do so, please run this command.

 ~~~shell
 $ mv ./src/main/resources/application-openshift.properties ./src/main/resources/application-openshift.properties.orig